tgoldenberg/brn-gitbook/chapter_6_user_accounts_part_2.md

-# Chapter 6: User Accounts Pt.
-2

 At the end of the last chapter, we had created a user through **Deployd**, logged into the dashboard and fleshed out the Profile view with real data.
 However, there are two important things that we neglected related to user accounts.
 These are logging out and registering an account.

-## 6.1 Logging Out
+## Logging Out

 Since registering is much trickier, let’s first implement logging out.
 Our API has an endpoint for logout - `/users/logout`.
 When the user initiates logout, we want to call this endpoint and then redirect the user to the Landing page.